gan-of-culture/sakura-patcher/README.md

 25. Sakura Succubus 3
 26. Sakura Succubus 4
 27. Sakura Succubus 5
+28. Sakura Succubus 6
-28. Sakura Swim Club
+29. Sakura Swim Club
-29. Would you like to run an idol café?
 30. Would you like to run an idol café?
+31. Would you like to run an idol café?
 2
-31. Would you like to run an idol café?
+32. Would you like to run an idol café?
 3